rboureston/B2B-Portal-Beta/README.md

 ## B2B Portal Beta
-This is the application that runs the Sign-In Widget Beta Portal.
+This is the application that runs the B2B Beta Portal.

 ## Running the Application